 b.
 30/12/1895 Nenwan, India. d.
 02/12/1963 Panam, India.

-For most conspicuous bravery and devotion to duty on the 10th April, 1921, near Haidari Kach (Waziristan).
-When the convoy protection troops were attacked, this Sepoy was No. l of a Lewis Gun- Section.
-Early in the action he received a very severe gunshot wound in the chest, and fell beside his Lewis gun.
+Ishar was No 1 in a Lewis Gun Section, and early in the action he received a very severe gunshot wound in the chest, and fell beside his Lewis gun.
 Hand-to-hand fighting having commenced, the British officer, Indian officer, and all the Havildars of his company were either killed or wounded, and his Lewis gun was seized by the enemy.

 Instead of doing this, the Sepoy went to the medical officer, and pointed out where the wounded were, and took water to them.
 He made numerous journeys to the river for this purpose.
 On one occasion, when enemy fire became intense, he took a wounded man's rifle and opened fire.
 On another occasion, he stood in front of a medical officer who was treating a wounded man to shield him from enemy fire.
 It was over 3 hours before he agreed to be evacuated due to loss of blood.